-For the past year, the ACE Division has worked closely with Training & Certification and Medical Direction Committees to plan for the statewide rollout of the new 2021 National EMS Education Standards (NEMSES).
-These state committees and a number of your fellow educators have worked tirelessly over the past 6 months to develop policies, procedures and guidance documents to help ensure this transition is a smooth one.
+Since 2019, the ACE Division has worked closely with Training & Certification and Medical Direction Committees to plan for the statewide rollout of the new 2021 National EMS Education Standards (NEMSES).
+These state committees and a number of your fellow educators have worked tirelessly to develop policies, procedures and guidance documents to help ensure this transition is a smooth one.

 At their May 2022 meeting the EMS Advisory Board unanimously approved a motion from the Training & Certification Committee to move forward with the process of adoption of the 2021 NEMSES.
 The ACE Division is now in the process of developing the necessary materials to roll-out these new changes to all certified Education Coordinators in the Commonwealth this fall.
 There will be 11 roll-out sessions across the state—one in each regional council area.

 If you have not been actively following these changes through attendance at committee meetings or reading the updates provided by the ACE Division in the Quarterly EMS Advisory Board Report, then you will find that Virginia is taking bold steps moving Virginia’s EMS education forward during this transition.